 ![]() |

 A capital project refers to the purchase, upgrade, expansion or build of a City asset that requires a substantial capital investment.
-Often called infrastructure, these projects include extending sidewalks and active transportation networks, improving roadways and drainage, adding to the city’s extensive parks system and upgrading equipment in arenas.
+Often called infrastructure, these projects include extending sidewalks and active transportation networks, improving roadways and drainage, adding to our extensive parks system and upgrading equipment in arenas.

 |